Loading...

 Scenario

 A user reports the server has become slow and unreliable.
-You are on-call and need to quickly assess system health.
-Start with disk utilization, then check kernel messages for hardware warnings, validate memory pressure, review I/O statistics, confirm key listening services, and finish with a live process view.
+You are on-call and need to assess system health quickly.
+Start with disk utilization, then check kernel messages for hardware warnings, validate memory pressure, review I/O signals, confirm key listeners, and finish with a live process view.

 Operator context

-This is the triage pass that helps you decide whether you are dealing with resource exhaustion, a noisy process, or a real hardware issue that needs escalation.
+This is the initial triage pass that helps you decide whether you are dealing with resource exhaustion, a noisy process, or a hardware issue that needs escalation.

 Objective